istio/istio.io/content/docs/tasks/telemetry/kiali/index.md

 1. Visit <http://localhost:20001> in your web browser.

 1. To log into the Kiali UI, enter the username and passphrase you stored in the Kiali secret in the Kiali login screen.
-If you used the example secret above, enter a username of `admin` with a passphrase of `mysecret`.

 1. View the overview of your mesh in the **Overview** page that appears immediately after you log in.
     The **Overview** page displays all the namespaces that have services in your mesh.